 2014 Cinepanettone without Christian De Sica

-This year's cinepanettone is in the hands of a different duo, Lillo and Greg.
-Un Natale Stupefacente will hit cinemas on the 18th of December and promises to be great fun to watch.
-Lillo and Greg, a well known Italian comic duo, find themselves in charge of their on-screen nephew, a lively 8 year-old, whose parents have been erronously accused of growing illegal drugs in their garden.
-Uncle Remo (Lillo) and uncle Oscar (Greg) have very different views on life and this will make for a lot of extremely funny situations.
+Last year’s cinepanettone was in the hands of a different duo, Lillo and Greg.
+Un Natale Stupefacente starred Lillo and Greg, a well known Italian comic duo, and saw them in charge of their on-screen nephew, a lively 8 year-old, whose parents were erronously accused of growing illegal drugs in their garden.
+Uncle Remo (Lillo) and uncle Oscar (Greg) showed to have very different views on life and on education, which made for a lot of extremely funny situations.